Tackle (football move): Association football

 Tackles that involve lunging at an opponent with both legs, regardless of whether the ball is won, are generally considered to constitute serious foul play and hence result in a sending-off.
 This explicitly includes "scissoring" (tackling with legs apart, so as to trap the opponent's leg or legs in between), which is likely to be punished with a sending-off (red card), as it poses a high risk of severe knee injury to the player being tackled.
 Tackling with studs up is considered dangerous.
 A studs up tackle is made when a player lunges into a tackle with a leg or both legs outstretched exposing the soles of their boots.
 Referees are encouraged to at the very least caution (yellow card) players who commit such challenges.

 Additionally, an illegal tackle which is also a professional foul is considered misconduct.

 The most spectacular form of tackle in association football is the slide tackle, wherein a tackler slides, leg extended, along the ground, aiming to hit the ball away.
-This form of tackle carries a high risk of committing a foul.
+This form of tackle carries a high risk of committing a foul due to the high speed you are heading towards the opponents legs.

 "Diving" in association football involves tackled players exaggerating the physicality of tackles, so as to gain favourable decisions from the referee.